Dhampir

 In Balkan folklore, a dhampir (/sq/) is a mythical creature that is the result of a union between a vampire and a human.
-This union was usually between male vampires and female humans, with stories of female vampires mating with male humans being rare.
+This union was usually between male vampires and female humans, while stories of female vampires mating with male humans are rare.

 Name

 Etymology

 The word dhampir is an Albanian word which in turn is borrowed from South Slavic vampir.
 (Note: According to librarian Geoff Husić, it could also have been encouraged by a folk etymology, connecting it with the Gheg Albanian words dhamb 'tooth' and pir 'to drink'.)
 The shift v > dh is a feature of Albanian.

 Variants

 Mythical creatures like dhampirs are widely associated with Balkan folklore.
 In the rest of the region, terms such as Serbian vampirović, vampijerović, vampirić (thus, Bosnian lampijerović, etc.) literally meaning "vampire's son", are used.

-In other regions, the child is named "Vampir" if a boy and "Vampirica" if a girl, or "Dhampir" if a boy and "Dhampirica" if a girl.
 In Bulgarian folklore, numerous terms such as glog (lit. "hawthorn"), vampirdzhiya ("vampire" + nomen agentis suffix), vampirar ("vampire" + nomen agentis suffix), dzhadadzhiya and svetocher are used to refer to vampire children and descendants, as well as to other specialized vampire hunters.
+Female vampires are also called vampirica.
 Dhampiraj is also an Albanian surname.

+Serbian ethnologist Tatomir Vukanović recorded that Muslims called half-vampire people "Dhampir" (masculine) and "Dhampiresa" (feminine).